-The most significant change to Firefox 6 is that the address bar now highlights the domain of the Web site users are currently browsing?a feature that Chrome and IE9 have had for some time?which is a useful security feature for checking if a URL is questionable.
+The most significant change to Firefox 6 is that the address bar now highlights the domain of the Web site users are currently browsing―a feature that Chrome and IE9 have had for some time―which is a useful security feature for checking if a URL is questionable.

 A new permissions feature allows a user to configure the permissions for a particular Web site to configure such things as acceptance of cookies, location sharing, pop-ups, passwords and data storage.

 The site identity blocker has received a minor facelift to make it sleeker and there are also a few behind the scenes improvements such as support for WebSockets, improved Scratchpad, a new Web Developer menu item, and an improved Web Console.

 Some of the more popular add-ons include ad blockers, bookmarkers, translators, dictionaries, Web developer tools, shooping tools and tons of social networking tools

 And while the push towards better standards support across modern browsers means that most sites and applications will run across the majority of current browser versions, that doesn’t mean that there aren’t key differences among the major players.

-Users looking for a browser that can be heavily customised will almost always turn to Firefox.
-The downside for businesses, however, is that problems with performance and stability in Firefox can be traced to an issue with an installed extension?which can be written by anyone and can be installed from everywhere.
+Users looking for a browser that can be heavily customized will almost always turn to Firefox.
+The downside for businesses, however, is that problems with performance and stability in Firefox can be traced to an issue with an installed extension―which can be written by anyone and can be installed from everywhere.

 But when it comes to delivering new features, Firefox 6 disappoints once again.
-Users running Firefox 5, or even Firefox 4, will already know what to expect and should upgrade immediately?if nothing else, for the security and bug fixes.
+Users running Firefox 5, or even Firefox 4, will already know what to expect and should upgrade immediately―if nothing else, for the security and bug fixes.